nrrrdcore/terminal/README.md

 ```
 $ (Tab) ↹
 ```
-The tab key allows you to autocomplete a string or path you're typing out in your terminal.
+The tab key allows you to auto-complete a string or path you're typing out in your terminal.
 This shortcut is a good incentive to make sure you're naming things without spaces in-between words (i.e. Bad: "Personal Projects" vs. Good: "personal-projects").

 ```
 $ which ruby